-Searching Europeana Collections: Expert search tips In addition to these specific search, you can also use the following to help your searches.
+Searching Europeana: Expert search tips In addition to these specific search, you can also use the following to help your searches.

 To search for a phrase, use quotation marks (e.g. “art nouveau”) around the phrase or type AND between the words (e.g. art AND nouveau).

 Use AND, OR, NOT to refine your searches, eg salt AND pepper; salt NOT pepper; salt OR pepper